-Yet, standards reform establishes the expectation that all students, including those with disabilities, achieve college- and career-ready standards (Edgerton et al., 2020).
-By assessing the effects of the next-iteration intervention, the present study addresses a pressing question in the context of standards reform and the policy of access to the general education curriculum: Can atrisk students, who receive intervention, succeed with challenging mathematics standards?
+Yet, standards reform establishes the expectation that all students, including those with disabilities, achieve college- and careerready standards (Edgerton et al., 2020).
+By assessing the effects of the next-iteration intervention, the present study addresses a pressing question in the context of standards reform and the policy of access to the general education curriculum: Can at-risk students who receive intervention succeed with challenging mathematics standards?

-We operationalized challenging standards via fraction magnitude, including word problems.
-By succeed, we mean at-risk intervention students (a) significantly outperforming atrisk control group students with strong ESs and (b) completing intervention with substantially narrowed achievement gaps with respect to not-at-risk classmates.
-We hypothesized that this next-iteration intervention, with its slower pace, integrated focus across magnitude activities, interleaved practice, and more intense focus on two word-problem types for contextualizing reasoning about fractions as number, would permit at-risk third graders to succeed.
+We operationalized challenging standards via fraction magnitude, including WPs.
+By succeed, we mean at-risk intervention students (a) significantly outperforming at-risk control group students with strong ESs and (b) completing intervention with substantially narrowed achievement gaps with respect to not-at-risk classmates.
+We hypothesized that this next-iteration intervention, with its slower pace, integrated focus across magnitude activities, interleaved practice, and more intense focus on two word-problem types for contextualizing reasoning about fractions as number would permit at-risk third graders to succeed.

-Added Value of Self-Regulation with Growth Mind Set Instruction
+Added Value of Self-Regulation With Growth-Mindset Instruction

-While Wang et al. (2019) revealed the need to strengthen the fractions intervention, findings suggested promise for a focus on SR-GM.
-On all measures except number line, the contrast between fractions intervention with SR-GM versus the control group was significant, and ESs were moderate to strong (0.55 to 1.76; ESs for the contrast between fractions intervention without SR-GM vs. control were lower: 0.15 to 1.29).
+Although Wang et al. (2019) revealed the need to strengthen the fractions intervention, findings suggested promise for a focus on SR-GM.
+On all measures except number line, the contrast between the fractions intervention with SR-GM versus the control group was significant, and ESs were moderate to strong (0.55-1.76; ESs for the contrast between the fractions intervention without SR-GM vs. control were lower: 0.15-1.29).

-SR-GM integrates active self-monitoring and goal setting with a related construct: growth mindset, in which individuals believe intelligence can change (cf. Dommett, Devonshire, Sewter, & Greenfield, 2013).
+SR-GM integrates active self-monitoring and goal setting with a related construct: growth mindset, in which individuals believe intelligence can change (cf. Dommett et al., 2013).
 Research suggests that growth mindset predicts achievement (e.g., Blackwell et al., 2007).
-Some studies have tested the effects of growth mindset instruction on academic achievement, with mixed findings.
-For example, Yeager et al. (2019) conducted a randomized controlled trial examining effects of one growth mindset session on ninth graders with initial GPA below the school's median.
+Some studies have tested the effects of growth-mindset instruction on academic achievement, with mixed findings.
+For example, Yeager et al. (2019) conducted a randomized controlled trial examining effects of one growth-mindset session on ninth graders with initial grade point average (GPA) below the school's median.
 Results indicated stronger final mathematics GPA and increased enrollment in advanced math courses.
-By contrast, Dommett et al. (2013), who randomly assigned schools to receive brain plasticity workshops or control, found no significant effects on 11-12 years-olds' math outcomes.
+By contrast, Dommett et al. (2013), who randomly assigned schools to receive brain plasticity workshops or control, found no significant effects on 11- to 12-year-olds' math outcomes.
 We identified no prior studies at third grade.